TiagoAMarques/AnIntro2RTutorial/README.md

 - [Fundamentals of R for Biologists](https://learnadventurously.com/courses/fundamentals-of-r-for-biologists/) Fundamentals of R for Biologists is a self-guided crash course in how to use R specifically geared for those working in the biological sciences.
 All of the lessons in this course are bundled together into a single PDF textbook: Fundamentals of R for Biologists.
 You can easily access this text [here]( https://learnadventurously.com/library/fundamentals-of-r-for-biologists-textbook/)

 - [A short thread of rstats resources made freely available online](https://twitter.com/djnavarro/status/1278470778879569920?s=09) by Danielle Navarro

+- [Luka Negoita's webpage](https://www.rforecology.com/) Including some self-paced online courses, for ecologists and biologists, that simplify the R learning process, so you can quickly gain confidence in handling your own data. (while some resources are free, most are paid).
+One free bit which is very useful lists 5 great sources of [free ecological datasets](https://www.rforecology.com/post/top-five-ish-sources-of-ecological-data/) that you can use to practice R within an ecological framework